-The 90-Second Newbery Film Festival, which I founded in 2011, is an annual video contest in which kid filmmakers create weird short movies that tell the entire stories of Newbery-winning books in about 90 seconds.
-On April 22, 2017 we plan to bring the festival to the Pack Memorial Library in Asheville!
+The 90-Second Newberry Film Festival, which I founded in 2011, is an annual video contest in which kid filmmakers create weird movies that tell the entire stories of Newbery-winning books in about 90 seconds.

 Ever since 1922, the Newbery Medal has been recognized as the most prestigious award in children’s literature.
 But any classic book, no matter how worthy and somber, turns into something fresh and bonkers when compressed into 90 seconds.
-Here are 25 standouts from the 100s of kid-made videos we've received over the years: http://bit.ly/2cbDC1r
+Over the last 5 years we’ve received 100s of film submissions from kids.

-The best of each year's movies are shown at FREE yearly screenings across the country, in New York, Chicago, San Francisco, Portland, Minneapolis, and starting in 2017, ASHEVILLE -- co-hosted by me and other children's authors.
-These free shows combine screenings of the kids' movies with comedy cabaret bits, and have been "sold out" from the start, with crowds of hundreds, including the young filmmakers themselves.
+The best of each year’s movies are shown at free screenings across the country.
+They are co-hosted by me and other children’s authors.
+These free shows combine screenings of the kids’ movies with comedy cabaret bits, and turn into standing room only events.